AquaticFish/SecureCommunications/README.md

 ### In Progress

+- [ ] Ability for the client and server to generate their own private and public keys, if needed.
 - [ ] Ability for client to verify server 'identity' via the server's public key.

 ### Done ✓